 Encourage students to end on Do (C) on the final rhythm pattern.
-By ending on the “home tone” their piece will sound finished.
-For the final pattern, prompt students by signaling the do hand sign.
+When students end on the “home tone” their piece will sound finished.
+For the final pattern, signal the Do hand sign to prompt students.

 10. Centers or Stations

-The collections of flashcards that I have created include 8 sequential sets.
-If you are creating your own rhythm cards, be sure to introduce only one new element at a time.
-Use the sequence below or develop a sequence that fits your curriculum.
+Each collection of our flash cards includes 8 sequential sets and introduces one new element at a time.
+Use the sequence below or develop a sequence that matches your elementary music curriculum.